-Prerequisites: None Corequisites: None O lecture, 45 lab, O clinical, O other, 45 total contact hours Fulfills Core Elements: 13
+Level I Prerequisites: Basic skills testing not required O lecture, O lab, O clinical, 45 other, 45 total contact hours Fulfills Core Elements: 13

 This course is a beginning course in voice, enabling the student to effectively sing with proper technique as well as perform beginning repertoire in class.
 The course covers fundamentals of vocal technique, basic anatomy and physiology of the voice, basic music terminology, and exposure to various vocal styles and genres.
 A significant amount of class time is spent on individual performance in a studio class setting.